Overall System Status:

 Fetch, an FTP program developed at Dartmouth (now licensed to Fetch Softworks) for Macintosh users, is available for download free of charge from the Web; see Software Downloads for Macintosh.

-Windows XP Professional and Vista users can use a program called AbsoluteFTP, or a program called FTP Explorer, both of which are available for download free of charge from the Web; see Software Downloads for Windows.
+Windows users can use a program called AbsoluteFTP, or a program called FTP Explorer, both of which are available for download free of charge from the Web; see Software Downloads for Windows.

 There are many other FTP programs that can be used; the information necessary for connecting to these servers is essentially the same in all applications (field names may vary slightly).